janestreet/magic-trace/README.md

    Then, test it by running `magic-trace -help`, which should bring up some help text.

 1. [Here](https://raw.githubusercontent.com/janestreet/magic-trace/master/demo/demo.c)'s a sample C program to try out.
 It's a slightly modified version of the example in `man 3 dlopen`.
-Download that, build it with `gcc -gdwarf-4 -fno-omit-frame-pointer -ldl demo.c -o demo`, then leave it running `./demo`.
+Download that, build it with `gcc -gdwarf-4 -ldl demo.c -o demo`, then leave it running `./demo`.

 1. Run `magic-trace attach -pid $(pidof demo) -output trace`.
 When you see the message that it's successfully attached, wait a couple seconds and <kbd>Ctrl</kbd>+<kbd>C</kbd> `magic-trace`.
 It will output a file called `trace` in your working directory.